Year 1800-1849

 The ice-dammed lake in Glen Roy and in two other valleys in the Lochaber region of western Scotland were produced by the advance of glaciers from west of the Great Glen (the walley with Loch Ness) up the lower part of Glen Spean.
 These valleys today drains west, towards the Atlantic Ocean.
 The advance of glaciers 12,500-12,000 years ago blocked off the drainage outlet, causing Glen Roy, Glen Glory and Glen Spean to fill with water, until spilling over a threshold at 260 m altitude into valleys draining east into the present North Sea area.
 Further advance of ice up these glens fragmented this large water body into three separate lakes, forcing the Glen Roy lake to empty over a higher col at 325 m, eventually to empty directly into the Spey drainage sustem across a col at the valley head at 350 m altitude.
 At the glaciers later retreated, each of these three outlets was opened up in turn, presumably starting with a flood event, a jökulhlaup, and then for a time stabilising the level of the lake surface at successively lower altitudes.

 Fort Augustus at the south-western end of Loch Ness, looking W on June 2, 2008 (left).
 The valley bottom is filled with glaciofluvial sediments, deposited by a large river draining meltwater from glaciers further to the SW.
-A thick layer of the glaciofluvial sediments is very coarse-grained, with individual clasts up to 30-40 cm in size, and may be derived from a jökullaup generated by sudden drainage of the former ice-dammed lake in Glen Roy (right).
+A thick layer of the glaciofluvial sediments is very coarse-grained, with individual clasts up to 30-40 cm in size, and may have been derived from a jökullaup generated by sudden drainage of the former ice-dammed lake in Glen Roy (right).

 The Parallel Roads of Glen Roy themselves presumably were eroded by a combination of wave action and frost weathering of bedrock at lake level maintained by those of the lowest available outlet possibility.
 In Glen Roy there are three main shorelines, at 350 m, 325 and 260 m above sea level.
 At its maximum size the lake in Glen Roy attained a surface area of c.
 73 km2 and a maximum water volume of c.
 5 km3.
 Sissons (1979) suggested that, in common with many present-day ice-dammed lakes, this huge body of water would periodically have emptied in a gigantic flood or jökulhlaup, with a discharge of possibly as much as 22,500 m3/s.
 The earliest such jökulhlaup followed the Great Glen to Inverness in NE Scotland, passing through Loch Ness.
-At the town Forf Williams at the SW end of Loch Ness a huge fan of of coarse gravel and stones 7 km2 in area and up to 39 m thick was interpreted by Sissons (1979) as a jökulhlaup deposit, produced in a few days some time 11,500-12,000 years ago, as a result of the breaching of the ice dam in lower Glen Roy, some 30 km away (see photos above).
+At the town Fort Augustus at the SW end of Loch Ness a huge fan of of coarse gravel and stones 7 km2 in area and up to 39 m thick was interpreted by Sissons (1979) as a jökulhlaup deposit, produced in a few days some time 11,500-12,000 years ago, as a result of the breaching of the ice dam in lower Glen Roy, some 30 km away (see photos above).

 Click here to jump back to the list of contents.